 Income tax provision for the years ended January 31, 2017, 2016, and 2015 was \$13.7 million, \$8.9 million, and \$5.6 million, respectively.
 The increase in income tax provision during the year ended January 31, 2017 compared to the year ended January 31, 2016 was primarily the result of an increase in federal and state income taxes driven by an increase in income before income taxes netted with an increase in research and development credits claimed.
-The increase in income tax provision during the year ended January 31, 2015 was primarily the result of an increase in federal and state income tax provision during the year ended January 31, 2016 compared to the year ended January 31, 2015 was primarily the result of an increase in federal and state income taxes driven by an increase in income taxes which was netted with a decrease in non-deductible expenses and the tax benefit on research and development credits claimed.
+The increase in income tax provision during the year ended January 31, 2015 was primarily the result of an increase in federal and state income taxes in federal and state income taxes driven by an increase in federal and state income taxes driven by an increase in federal and state income taxes driven by an increase in federal and state income taxes driven by an increase in income taxes which was netted with a decrease in non-deductible expenses and the tax benefit on research and development credits claimed.